HES-XPLAIN/hes-xplain.github.io/docs/documentation/installation-guide.md

 ---------------------------------------------------------------------
 ```

-You are now set to use all `Dimlpfidex` tools!
+You are now set to use all `dimlpfidex` tools!
 You can continue by following the [getting-started tutorial](../getting-started) to learn more about how to use the different tools available.

-## Installation by compiling sources (alternative)
-To install `Dimlpfidex` by compiling sources yourself, please follow the instructions inside the [repository's README](https://github.com/HES-XPLAIN/dimlpfidex/blob/main/README.md#contribution), under the `contribution` section.